Make a vibrant stick art sculpture inspired by the Tjanpi Wild Harvest Family woven grass sculptures in the First Australians gallery.

 You can wrap textiles and fibres around sticks and other natural forms to create a sculpture that represents your personality.
 What colours and textures represent your personality?

-Skill level: ★ ★ Medium — you may need an adult to help.
+Skill level: ★★ Moderate — you may need an adult to help

 What you need: